Ultimate San Diego Real Estate Investing Guide for 2026

 Median Gross Rent

-This is a metric used by investors to discover dependable rental markets.
-The community’s recorded statistics should confirm a median gross rent that regularly increases.
+This is a metric used by long-term investors to find dependable lease markets.
+The market's recorded information should confirm a median gross rent that repeatedly increases.

 Median Population Age